lion053/AnnoMods/README.md

 ![culture modules](./_sources/culture_modules.jpg)

-- Each module comes with +25 attractiveness.
+- Each module comes with +25 attractiveness by default.
+Change the amount with IModYourAnno-tweaks.

 **Menu Location:**